Laparoscopic distal pancreatectomy for pancreatic cancer: an overview of evaluation and treatment strategies

 The first DP (and first known anatomic pancreatic resection) was performed in 1882 by Friedrich Trendelenburg for spindle cell carcinoma (5).
 By the mid-20th century case reports of successful DP were more prevalent, and the procedure eventually became an important part of the pancreatic surgeon’s armamentarium.
 In 1994 Alfred Cuschieri was the first to publish reports of LDP (6), with larger series appearing in literature by the early 2000’s (7,8).

 Multiple series and subsequent meta-analyses began showing benefits to LDP over open DP (ODP) (9-13).
-The most common advantages of LDP found include decreased need for blood transfusion, faster function, and decreased hospital length of stay.
+The most common advantages of LDP found include decreased need for blood transfusion, faster functional recovery, and decreased hospital length of stay.
 Many patients in these studies carried a malignant diagnosis.
 These studies find no significant differences in morbidity, mortality, or oncologic outcomes in patients with malignancies.

 The landmark LEOPARD trial was a Dutch randomized controlled trial that helped solidify the benefits of LDP (14).
 In this double-blinded, multicenter trial, patients who underwent MIS DP as compared to ODP had shorter functional recovery, less intraoperative blood loss, less delayed gastric emptying, and improved postoperative quality of life.
 Forty-two of the 47 patients in the MIS cohort underwent LDP, and the remaining 5 underwent robotic DP.
 There was no difference in oncologic outcomes between the two cohorts in those patients with pancreatic ductal adenocarcinoma.
 A second randomized controlled trial in Sweden compared LDP to ODP, with similar results (15).